desmos-labs/desmos/docs/architecture/adr-018-improve-subspace-treasury-account.md

 ## Abstract

-This ADR introduces a new treasury account structure, which guarantees the account fully controlled by the subspace.
+This ADR introduces a new treasury account structure, which guarantees the account is fully controlled by the subspace admins.

 ## Context